leliwuz/webigeo/docs/Setup.md

 The following development environments have been tested and are known to work with this project:

 - **Qt Creator 18** [recommended]
+  - With Qt Creator we recommend using the default Kits (see above)
 - **Visual Studio Code** with the following extensions:
   - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
   - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)